Newstime

-Newstime (stylized as :newstime) is a German television news program on ProSieben, Sat.1 & Kabel Eins that is presented by journalists Michael Marx and Karolin Kandler.
-The first broadcast took place on 1 January 1989, the day ProSieben itself started broadcasting and 19 June 2023, the new program merger with Sat.1 and Kabel Eins for formerly with program Sat.1 Nachrichten and Kabel Eins News.
+Newstime (stylized as :newstime) is a German television news program on ProSieben, Sat.1 & Kabel Eins that is presented by journalists Karolin Kandler.
+The first broadcast took place on 1 January 1989 around the same time that ProSieben itself started broadcasting.
+On 19 June 2023, the program started broadcasting on Sat.1 and Kabel Eins when their respective news programs, Sat.1 Nachrichten and Kabel Eins News merged their operations into the Newstime program, therefore uniting their news operations under one program under the Newstime name.

 newstime airs live at 15:50, 18:00 and 19:55 CET, and includes news, with an emphasis on political news from Germany, Europe and the world, plus 'mixed' news from entertainment.

 The main program usually has a length of 10 minutes (including a weather forecast).
 A breakfast news bulletin from monday to friday for segment program with Sat.1-Frühstücksfernsehen and around 01:00 and 04:00 CET, a shorter show called :newstime Spätnachrichten (newstime late news) is broadcast.